dinhquan/SwiftAlertView/README.md

 A powerful customizable Alert View library written in Swift.

-SwiftAlertView is the best alternative for UIKit's UIAlertView and UIAlertController.
+Feeling painful when working with UIAlertController, SwiftAlertView is the best alternative for UIKit's UIAlertView and UIAlertController.
 With SwiftAlertView, you can easily make your desired Alert View in some lines of code.

 ![](https://dl.dropboxusercontent.com/u/61390634/SwiftAlertViewPhoto/d1.png)      ..![](https://dl.dropboxusercontent.com/u/61390634/SwiftAlertViewPhoto/d2.png)